RaspberryPiFoundation/webdev-curriculum/en-GB/mystery-letter/Mystery Letter - notes.md

 ---

 #Introduction:
 In this project, children are introduced to CSS classes.
-They use multiple CSS classes to style text and also learn how to use background images free Google fonts in their projects.
+They use multiple CSS classes to style text and also learn how to use background images and free Google fonts in their projects.

 #Online Resources